Highfivery/zero-spam-for-wordpress/readme.txt

 = Where do I report security bugs found in this plugin? =

-Please report security bugs found in the source code of the WordPress Zero Spam plugin through the [Patchstack Vulnerability Disclosure Program](YOUR_MVDP_URL_HERE).
-The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/zero-spam)

 == Screenshots ==